STGI-Hackathon-2024/Harjas-Uday/README.md

 # FILLBOT

 ## Objective
 This project automates the screening of resumes and inputs candidate details into a Microsoft Form, streamlining the recruitment process for HR teams.
+NOTE: Make sure no other instance of browser is opened in your PC.
+Make sure to clear your email-attachements file.
+Video Link:

 ## Main Files
 - **Main.xaml**: The main execution file for the project.